 --The third keeper was difficult to choose.
-Reg Allen, Jack Crompton and Ray Wood all played with each other.
+Gary Bailey, Reg Allen, Jack Crompton and Ray Wood all played with each other.
 In the end, I chose Gary Bailey because he is the longest serving starter among the four keepers.
 Alf Steward and Harry Moger were also considered.

 -- The four centerbacks are easy to choose.
 Steve Bruce, Rio Ferdinard, Gary Pallister and Bill Foulkes are among the greatest defenders ever played for the club.

 -- Charlie Moore was an old-timer whom I did not know much.

 -- I do not have much choices for leftback after Roger Byrne.
 John Aston Sr. edged out Jack Silcock because Silcok played mainly in the 2nd division.

 -- Michael Carrick played 12 seasons with Manchester United.
 In his career, he was often overshadowed by other star players in the squad, but he was an unsung hero to the club.

 -- The right midfield/wing position has many options.
 Both David Beckham and Steve Coppell are known as Manchester United's all-time greats.
 Eddie Colman, Joe Spence and Johnny Berry also deserved serious considerations.